 - White Sheep: Unless you count crushing on his cousin against him (and trying to start a relationship with her), hes by far the nicest, most decent, and most normal of the Bluths.
-Subverted in Season 4, where after a lot of pushing, his natural Bluth dishonesty comes out.
+Less so in Season 4 and 5, where after a lot of pushing, his natural Bluth dishonesty starts to come out.

 Mae "Maeby" Fünke/Surely Fünke/Annette Austero